mehulagg/gitlab_test/doc/api/graphql/index.md

 1. `project` : Within a project it is also possible to fetch a `mergeRequest` by IID.
 1. `group` : Only basic group information is currently supported.

+1. `namespace` : Within a namespace it is also possible to fetch the `statistics` if the user owns the namespace.

 ## GraphiQL

 The API can be explored by using the GraphiQL IDE, it is available on your